 Harkening back to the style’s traditional roots, our French Country style homes are infused with an historical flavor reminiscent of the southern French valleys from whence we first drew inspiration.
 Clients drawn to this style seem to concur, often musing about the style’s innate feel of a discreet and old world charm.

-Yet another delightful instance of French Country design can be found in the Lafayette.
+Yet another delightful instance of French Country design is the Lafayette.
 With its large footprint and courtyard entry, you may be surprised to learn the Lafayette is a log home designed for people who prefer a less open floor plan.
 This may not indicate a homeowner’s need for privacy as much as a gracious and courtly respect for guests and family alike.
 Lafayette’s layout makes perfect sense if you have traveled to France.
 As John Gunther once wrote, “France is the most civilized country in the world and doesn’t care who knows it.”

 Appalachian Legacy Architectural Style

 When the courtyards and stone accents of French Country are not quite what a PrecisionCraft client is looking for, they often find themselves smitten with the simple roof lines and functional simplicity of our Appalachian Legacy series.
 The word “Appalachia” dates back to 1528.
 And, while our Appalachian Legacy series is not quite so historical, it is one of our iconic architectural styles.
 This is because it always provides a confident, authentic, mountain feel.